Understanding how LemLib's motions work

 - and updating the global vars

-power, or the previous lateral output, whichever is larger.
-We incorporate the previous lateral output to avoid sudden deceleration — if the previous lateral output was 100% (127) then capping it to 60 would be like slamming on the brakes.
-As noted in the comment, this helps the robot “settle” into the target position.
-The close
+The if statement, however, is quite interesting.
+This isnāt to disable turning like we discussed in Level 6, but rather just something to avoid the robot speeding up too much in the final leg (like if it overshoots).
+It limits lateral and angular motion to either 60/127 ā 47% power, or the previous lateral output, whichever is larger.
+We incorporate the previous lateral output to avoid sudden deceleration ā if the previous lateral output was 100% (127) then capping it to 60 would be like slamming on the brakes.
+As noted in the comment, this helps the robot āsettleā into the target position.
+The close variable represents whether the robot is settling or now.
+Note that params.maxSpeed affects both the angular and linear outputs.

 Early (and regular) exit#